 When was the last Plenary Council in Australia?

 The last Plenary Council was held 80 years ago in Australia in 1937.
 For a detailed insight into Plenary Councils in Australasia, read Peter Wilkinson’s article published in The Swag.

 You can find it here.

-Who attends the Plenary Council sessions?
+When are the Plenary Council assemblies?

 What is the role of the Executive Committee?

 The Executive Committee is an advisory body to the Bishops Commission and the Facilitation Team.
 The people on the Executive Committee have a diversity of skills and experience particularly relevant to a Plenary Council and offer this expertise to the Bishops and the Facilitators to help to guide the process of dialogue, listening and discernment.

 What is the role of the Facilitation Team?